ICalmPersonI/Goal-Achievement-Tree/README.md

 # Goal-Achievement-Tree

 Achieve your goal in 10 steps and grow your tree, which will be a consolidation of the fact that you were able to achieve your goal, for each completed step towards the goal, the tree will grow.
 As a result, the tree will grow as much as possible as you reach your goal.
 (All data is stored in a database on your local device.
 The trees in this program are farktal trees with a limited depth of 10.
+Each tree is unique, there are no templates, only the input data that will be used to generate the tree.
 The app was created for educational purposes.)

 Screenshots
 ---------------